The Running of the Chihuahuas returns to The Wharf on Saturday, May 2, 2026 from 2-5PM presented by Pacifico and emceed by Tommy McFly.

 Do spectators need to register or get a ticket?

 Running of the Chihuahuas at The Wharf is FREE for spectators; no tickets are needed.
 Gather around the race track or watch the excitement on the big screen.
 Food and drinks are available for purchase at the designated event bar.
-Additionally, food and drinks are also available for purchase at all Wharf bars and restaurants.
+Drinks are also available for purchase at all Wharf bars and restaurants.
 You must be 21+ to consume alcohol.

 How can my Chihuahua participate in the races?